 Guidance & support for church needlepoint ministries

 Founder and owner, Nancy Lukoskie, specializes in ecclesiastical needlepoint and has helped bring more than 400 needlepoint projects to life for churches, schools and individual clients over her career.
 She is a renowned expert and serves as the Washington National Cathedral’s needlepoint specialist.
 Her work can be found throughout the U.S. and adorns some of the most prestigious and beloved churches in the U.S.: the Washington National Cathedral in Washington D.C., Trinity Church in Manhattan, and the Cathedral of St. John the Baptist in Savannah.
 She is passionate about supporting needlepoint ministries and enjoys bringing people’s dreams to fruition.
-Learn more about Nancy and Fancywork Finishing and how she can help your ministry find a workshop that will meet your needs.
+Learn more about Nancy and Fancywork Finishing and how she can help your ministry find an instructional video that will meet your needs.

 Care, maintenance & restoration consultations